Logo Helmholtz-Zentrum "Deutsches Geoforschungszentrum"

 After receiving my PhD from V.S.
 Sobolev Institute of Geology and Mineralogy (Novosibirsk, Russia), I accepted a postdoctoral (2012) and subsequently a research scientist (2015) position at the Geophysical Laboratory, Carnegie Institution of Washington.
 At Carnegie, I used state-of-the-art light-based probes, to make important contributions in the areas of volatiles chemical reactivity, optical and transport properties of mantle minerals, and exoplanet mineralogy.
 In 2017, I moved on to Stony Brook University (New York State) as a Research Assistant Professor where I had the pleasure to apply and deepen my spectroscopic expertise while working with world-renowned chemists on novel metal organic frameworks, compounds that hold great promise for air purification.

-In 2018, I relocated to Germany to take on a new challenge as a Helmholtz Young Investigators Groups Leader at the German Research Center for Geosciences (GFZ).
-At GFZ, I will establish a new research group (CLEAR) to study properties of the deep Earth via unconventional ultra-fast time-resolved spectroscopic techniques.
-In cooperation with GFZ scientists, my group's near-future research will enable new models of the core-mantle interaction, help understand the effect of iron spin transitions on the properties of the mantle, and provide new knowledge on the speciation of volatiles within planets.
+In 2018, I took on a new challenge as a Helmholtz Young Investigators Groups Leader at the German Research Center for Geosciences (GFZ).
+At GFZ, I established a new research group (CLEAR) to study properties of the deep Earth via unconventional ultra-fast time-resolved spectroscopic techniques.

 Karriere: